tytydraco/yessleep/out/The_Dentists_Smile.md

 The Dentist did not speak.
 He stepped toward the man, and like the woman before him, the man, too, fled, warning others as he went.

-Out the building The Dentist eventually went, past frightened onlookers who peered from behind windows and cover, and to the nearby woods, where he was last seen, entering with a leather roll of dental tools and a wide, bloody smile.
+Out the building The Dentist eventually went, past frightened onlookers who peered from behind windows and cover, and to the nearby woods, where he was last seen entering with a leather roll of dental tools and a wide, bloody smile.

 Two hundred years have gone by since then, and although it has been agreed on by all that The Dentist must be long dead, a reluctance to enter the woods has remained rooted in each generation of townsfolk.
 But, it is a tendency of teenagers to test legends, be it for the rush of a good scare or the arrogance of youth, as it was for my friends and me many years ago.